 The Center for Sport Science at US Lacrosse serves as a national hub for the study and improvement of safety and performance in lacrosse.
 Created in 2016, the Center is devoted to research, education, collaboration, policy development, and best practices guidelines that benefit the safety and wellness of lacrosse players, with a particular focus on youth players.

-The Center for Sport Science seeks to expand and elevate the safety initiatives that US Lacrosse has been committed to since its creation in 1998, with nearly $1 million in health-related research funding since that time to improve the well-being of lacrosse participants at all levels of play.
+The Center for Sport Science seeks to expand and elevate the safety initiatives that US Lacrosse has been committed to since its creation in 1998, with nearly $1 million in health and safety related research funding since that time to improve the well-being of lacrosse participants at all levels of play.

 US Lacrosse Position Statements and Best Practices

-- Latest USL Research Report: Summaries of Funded Research
+- 2019 USL Research Report: Summaries of Funded Research

 - US Lacrosse Praises Passage of Standard for Chest Protection